-On the Transactions Date and in connection with the closing of the CDM Acquisition, we consummated the transactions contemplated by the Equity Restructuring Agreement dated January 15, 2018, by and among us, the General Partner and ETE, including, among other things, the cancellation of the Incentive Distribution Rights (as defined in the Second Amended and Restated Agreement of Limited Partnership of the Partnership (the "Partnership Agreement")) in the Partnership and conversion of the General Partner's General Partner Interest (as defined in the Partnership Agreement) into a non-economic general partner interest, in exchange for our issuance of 8,000,000 common units to the General Partner.
-In addition, at any time after one year following the Transactions Date, ETE has the right to contribute (or cause any of its subsidiaries to contribute) to us all of the outstanding equity interests in any of its subsidiaries that owns the general partner interest in us in exchange for \$10 million (the "GP Contribution"); provided that the GP Contribution will occur automatically if at any time following the Transactions Date (i) ETE or one of its subsidiaries (including ETP) owns, directly or indirectly, the general partner interest in us and (ii) ETE and its subsidiaries (including ETP) collectively own less than 12,500,000 of our common units
+On the Transactions Date, and in connection with the closing of the CDM Acquisition, we consummated the transactions contemplated by the Equity Restructuring Agreement dated January 15, 2018 (the "Equity Restructuring Agreement"), pursuant to which, among other things, the Partnership, the General Partner and ET LP agreed to cancel the Partnership's Incentive Distribution Rights ("IDRs") and convert the General Partner's interest into a non-economic general partner interest, in exchange for the Partnership's issuance of 8,000,000 common units to the General Partner (the "Equity Restructuring").
+In addition, at any time after one year following the Transactions Date, ET LP has the right to contribute (or cause any of its subsidiaries to contribute) to us all of the outstanding equity interests in any of its subsidiaries that owns the general partner interest in us in exchange for \$10.0 million (the "GP Contribution"); provided that the GP Contribution will occur automatically if at any time following the Transactions Date (i) ET LP or one of its subsidiaries (including ETO) owns, directly or indirectly, the general partner interest in us and (ii) ET LP and its subsidiaries (including ETO) collectively own less than 12,500,000 of our common units.